top of page

 UPWELLINGS AND DOWNWELLINGS

-• Upwelling is a process in which deeper, cool, nutrient rich water rises to the surface to take the place of the water driven offshore.
+• Upwelling is when deeper, cool, nutrient-rich water rises to the surface to replace the water driven out to sea by offshore winds.
 After a few days, visibility may drop due to plankton growth.

-• Downwelling is a vertical current that pushes water deeper into the ocean.
-Downwelling removes nutrients which may result in a reduced productivity of surface species and an increased productivity of bottom species
+• Downwelling is a vertical current caused by onshore winds that causes surface water to pile up, which then pushes water deeper into the ocean.
+Downwelling removes nutrients, which may result in a reduced productivity of surface species and an increased productivity of bottom species.

 If caught in a downwelling while diving on a wall, put air into your BCD and move quickly away from the wall.